 Head back to your hotel to wash the sand and sunscreen off and get ready for a night out on the town.
 You’re spoiled for choices when it comes to places to eat, drink, and be merry in the bustling Zona Romantica.

 Whether you’re looking to hit up the local taco trucks or sit down to a fancy sunset dinner on the beach, there’s something for you in Old Town.
-A few spots to consider are Pancho’s Tacos, Mezcal y Sal, and Poblanos Cocina Mexicana.
+A few spots to consider are Pancho’s Tacos and Mezcal y Sal.

 On any given night in PV, you can find live bands, drag shows, stand-up comedy, and DJs spinning until the wee hours of the morning.
 This town likes to party, so you’re in for a treat if you do, too!